ashubham/webshot-factory/README.md

 <img src="https://github.com/ashubham/webshot-factory/raw/master/assets/webshot-factory.png" align="right" alt="Webshot Factory" />

-screenshots at scale based on headless chrome
+screenshots at scale based on headless chrome.

+## Basic Concept

+- `Webshot-factory` creates a number of headless-chrome worker instances which take screenshots in round robin.
+Thus, can be horizontally scaled to provide good throughput.
+- Includes a debug status page to monitor the worker instances.
+- Can be used for batch report generation.
+- Or to take a number screenshots in general.

 ## Installation